Our perfect Austria Itinerary for 10 days includes detailed info about how to get around and recommended things to do in Austria.

 How to Get Around Wachau

-The most efficient way to get around Wachau is by rented car.
+The most efficient way to get around Wachau is by rental car.
 Our Austria itinerary urges you to rent a car to explore Austria.
 Find cheap and best car rental here.

 If you plan to explore Wacahu on a day trip from Vienna, you can book this full-day Danube Valley Bus and Boat Tour from Vienna.